LascauxZelia/sieve/README.md

 # SIEVE Pipeline
 SIEVE is a bioinformatics filters-analysis pipeline for assembly, binning and annotation of metagenomes from EBI public database (database mining) or local user data.

-Please check the documentation here: <https://rdv-sieve.readthedocs.io>
+Please check the documentation [here](https://rdv-sieve.readthedocs.io)

 Pipeline summary
 ================